SimPPL/machine-learning-engineer-assignment/instructions.md

 3. Data Collection mechanisms: Is there a search functionality for data collection using news URLs, hashtags, keywords, or queries across the platform, made available through this solution?

-4. Documentation: Is the code and system design well-documented and easy to understand?
+4. Documentation: Is the code and system design modular, well-documented, and easy for a beginner to understand?

 Bonus Points: Create a system diagram illustrating your architecture for the entire data pipeline, from user queries to data storage.
 This diagram should detail how queries are handled, the specific data collected, the processing and transformation steps, and the storage solutions you would use.
 Explain how the system would handle concurrent requests and provide a high-level overview of your chosen cloud infrastructure and services, justifying your selection.
 A clear, well-explained diagram demonstrating a scalable design is highly valued.

-<h2>Instruction for the submission</h2>
+## Instruction for the submission

 These instructions outline how to use GitHub for this assignment.
 Please follow them carefully to ensure your work is properly submitted.

 1. Fork the Repository:

   a.
 Go to the assignment repository provided by the instructor: [Insert Repository Link Here]
   b.
 Click the "Fork" button in the top right corner of the page.
 This creates a copy of the repository in your GitHub account.

 2. Clone Your Fork:

   a.
 Go to your forked repository (it will be in your GitHub account).
   b.
 Click the "Code" button (the green one) and copy the URL.
 This will be a git URL (ending in .git).
   c.
 Open a terminal or Git Bash on your local machine.
   d.
 Navigate to the directory where you want to work on the assignment using the cd command.
 For example: cd /path/to/your/projects.
   e.
 Clone your forked repository using the following command: git clone <your_forked_repository_url> (Replace <your_forked_repository_url> with the URL you copied).

    This will download the repository to your local machine.

 4. Develop Your Solution

    Work on your assignment within the cloned repository.
 Create your code files, visualizations, and any other required deliverables.
 Make sure to save your work regularly.

 6. Commit Your Changes